dancrossnyc/barc-packet-amprnet-proposal/barc-packet-amprnet-proposal.md

 * Copies of configuration files, and so forth, will be kept in a `git` repository using the Club's github organization

+# Opportunities for future expansion

+## Additional RF packet interfaces

+The proposed infrastructure will be initially provisioned with a single RF packet node on 145.090 MHz, but there's no structural reason the infrastructure couldn't support multiple nodes on different bands.
+Each additional interface would require access to a suitable radio, antenna, transmission line, and TNC, though it may be possible to multiplex antennas based on bands.

+Candidates for packet expansion include supporting 1.25m and 70cm.
+These could operate at higher speeds, or use different link-layer protocols (e.g., the "Improved Layer 2 Protocol", IL2P, which supports forward error correction and more efficient data representation than traditional AX.25).

+The Raspberry Pi 5 has 4 USB interfaces to connect to TNCs, but this could be expanded by means of a dedicated USB hub should more devices be desired.

+## APRS Digipeater

+Similarly, the infrastructure could support APRS on 144.390 MHz, providing a digipeater similar to MIT's.

+## Additional AMPRNet services

+The existing hardware could support additional AMPRNet services, as well.
+A web server could be installed, for instance, and configured to interface with the packet node.
+The club could configure IP over AX.25, for example, or set up a VPN to the to access the W1BOS DMR repeater.

+Similarly, the club could support AX.25 over IP.

 # Appendix 1: Graphical Representation of Network

 ```